truenas/middleware/docs/userguide/index.rst

 **Shell:** used to access a root command prompt in order to configure the selected jail from the command line.

 **Delete:** deleting the specified jail also deletes any software that was installed in that jail.
-The GUI will display a warning which requires you to click the Yes button, indicating that you are sure that you want to delete the jail, before this operation is performed.
+The GUI will display a warning which requires you to click the "Yes" button, indicating that you are sure that you want to delete the jail, before this operation is performed.

 Accessing a Jail Using SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you prefer to use **ssh** to access a jail you will need to first start the **ssh** service and create a user account for
 **ssh** access.
-Since this configuration occurs on a jail-by-jail basis, click the "Shell" icon for the jail you wish to configure
+Since this configuration occurs on a jail-by-jail basis, click the "shell" icon for the jail you wish to configure
 **ssh** access to.

 To start the SSH service on a non-Linux jail, look for the following line in that jail's */etc/rc.conf*::